top of page

 Properly documenting the sale, including the market value of the property and any family agreements, is vital for tax purposes.
 Additionally, consulting a tax attorney can provide valuable insights into minimizing tax obligations and legal risks associated with family deals.

-Avoiding Common Pitfalls in Below Market Value Sales
+Avoiding Common Pitfalls in Below-Market Value Sales

 Collaborating with a reputable real estate agent or professional appraiser ensures a smooth sale process and minimizes uncertainties.
 By meticulously evaluating offers and negotiating terms effectively, sellers can mitigate risks associated with undervaluing the property.
 Diligently managing the sale from listing to closing helps sellers sidestep potential complications and secure a successful below-market-value transaction.